top of page

 • Feb 3

 Interferometric Synthetic Aperture Radar (InSAR) is a powerful remote sensing technique used to measure ground surface deformation with millimetre-level precision.
-InSAR uses earth observation radar data from satellites.
-It shows small changes on the Earth's surface that we cannot see.
+InSAR uses earth observation radar data from satellites and reveals small changes on the Earth's surface that are invisible to the naked eye.

 space satellite with earth in the background